Skip to content

 From zero to docs in four lines

-Scaffold a complete documentation site.
-Add an MDX file, see it in the sidebar.
+Scaffold a complete static docs site.
+Add an MDX file, see it in navigation, deploy the output anywhere.

 $ pnpm create ardo@latest my-docs